Mic92/awesome-dotfiles/Readme.md

 ==============

 Here is my personal configuration of awesome.
-Currently I use awesome v3.5 (Last Christmas)
+Currently I use awesome v3.5.2 (The Fox)

 with the following modules: